 Pain with sexual intercourse even if you use a lubricant such

 as K-Y Jelly or Astroglide.

-- Discomfort in the lower abdomen.
-This is not a common symptom
+Discomfort in the lower abdomen.
+This isn't a common symptom

-of trich and may mean another problem is present.
+of trich, and it may mean another problem is present.

 Men rarely have symptoms but still need